Cairngorms Nature Farm Award

 Lynn and Sandra are helping to improve the species and habitats on their farm.
 Although they are new entrants, Lynn and Sandra’s enthusiasm had led to them being nationally recognised as an emerging force in holistic management and quality food production.
 And it was Lynbreck’s commitment to quality; high welfare food production that stood out to the judges.

-Cairngorms Nature Manager Andy Ford, who presented the award, said “Farmers and Crofters are vital to the species, habitats and landscapes in the Cairngorms National Park.
+Director of Nature & Climate Change, Andy Ford, who presented the award, said “Farmers and Crofters are vital to the species, habitats and landscapes in the Cairngorms National Park.
 Lynn and Sandra have demonstrated that environmental sustainability and food production go hand in hand through their holistic grazing management.
 I look forward to watching their business grow and develop over the coming years.”

 Cairngorms Nature Farm Award 2017 – Auchernack Farm, Nethy Bridge